Staff profile

 Teaching responsibilities

-My most important work is the development of new researchers and I supervise the following doctoral students:
+The development of new researchers is central to my work for the University.
+I currently supervise the following doctoral students:

 I teach on the taught modules of the University's Doctor of Education programme and contribute to other postgraduate programmes by invitation.

-I examine doctorates in other universities across the UK, Australia and South Africa.
+I examine doctorates in other universities across the UK, Australia and Africa.

 Research interests